Course Outline

 Requirements

-This course is primarily intended for system administrators and technology architects who need to select and tune their environment to maximize speed and efficiency.
+This course is primarily intended for system administrators and technology architects in the public sector who need to select and tune their environment to maximize speed and efficiency.
 Participants should be experienced Linux users with a solid understanding of local system administration concepts, as covered in LFS301 Linux System Administration.

 Audience

-This course is designed for IT professionals responsible for optimizing Linux performance in their respective organizations, particularly those working in roles for government and other public sector entities.
+This course is designed for IT professionals for government who are responsible for optimizing Linux performance within their agencies.

 Experience Level: Intermediate